 I can feel you thinking again, “Melissa, I’m a great multi-tasker and I work best under pressure.”
 Uh-huh, me too.
 That’s why I was up until 3am last night working on a transcription project.
 Not very mindful of me.
 Or productive for that matter.

 And others of you are thinking, “I get my best ideas in the shower.”
 And that’s exactly it!
+My shower is my sanctuary, which is why I invested in a new state of the art shower glass panel.
 When our minds are relaxed, it allows our brains to make connections we couldn’t see before.
 John Kounios, a psychology professor at Drexel University, has been researching the brain’s activity for years finding that there is a “brain blink” before a moment of insight where you become less aware of your environment.
 (Read more from Headspace here!)

 Mindfulness is just like eating healthy, doing cardio or shopping for clothes.
 Unless you feel good doing it, you won’t continue to do it.
 So make sure it fits your needs.
 Here are some not so obvious techniques that can bring you to a mindfulness practice (at work) that is unique to YOU.